 ICE must provide assistance to detained individuals who need help understanding English.
 Written materials and forms are generally translated into Spanish.

-Public hospitals provide free language support through bilingual or multilingual staff in person services.
+Public hospitals provide free language support through bilingual or multilingual staff in-person services.
 Clinics provide phone and video interpretation and translation of medical documents.

 - Reach out to a trusted family member or friend for support.